Galway Bohemians F.C.

-Galway Bohemians F.C. is an Irish association football club based in Galway.
+Galway Bohemians Association Football Club is an Irish association football club based in Galway.
 Their senior men's team competes in the Galway & District League.
 They have previously played in the Western League.
 The club was formed in 1932 and was originally put together as a representative team of a local youth league who wanted to enter a team in the FAI Youth Cup.
 In 1940–41 Galway Bohemians became the first club from Galway to reach the final of the FAI Junior Cup.
-Together with Castlebar Celtic, Galway Bohemians hold the record for winning the Connacht Junior Cup the most times.
+Together with Castlebar Celtic, Galway Bohemians hold the record for winning the Connacht Junior Cup the most times, with 9 titles.

+Ground

+Bohs play their home games at Miller's Lane, which is sometimes spelt "Millar's Lane", in Rahoon.